Case File · San Bernardino County, California

 CDFW's desert tortoise habitat maps are publicly available.
 The project site's proximity to designated habitat was identifiable before application — triggering biological assessment was a foreseeable outcome.

 Stop Wonder Inn organized before the application was filed.
-Social media groups opposing resort development in Joshua Tree had been active for 18+ months before the application.
+Public online groups opposing resort development in Joshua Tree had been active for 18+ months before the application.

 Dark Sky and Water Ordinance Context